Policy Exchange: Academic freedom in the UK

 In November 2019, Policy Exchange published a paper arguing that universities should be places of free speech and should avoid a 'culture of conformity'.
 Polling that informed the paper revealed that 'a solid core of 30% of students are consistently in favour of free speech' however noted that 'cancel culture' was becoming prevalent on UK campuses.

-Gavin Williamson endorsed the paper in an article in The Times in which he wrote, 'Despite the "snowflake" stereotype, recent polling by the Policy Exchange think tank shows a large number of students want an environment in which they're free to hear a diversity of views.
-Yet one only needs to look at the worsening situation on US campuses to see the importance of taking action here.'
-He went on to claim that the current situation was so serious that, 'if universities don't take action, the government will.'
+Gavin Williamson endorsed the paper in an article in The Times in which he wrote, "Despite the 'snowflake' stereotype, recent polling by the Policy Exchange think tank shows a large number of students want an environment in which they're free to hear a diversity of views.
+Yet one only needs to look at the worsening situation on US campuses to see the importance of taking action here."
+He went on to argue that the current situation was so serious that, "if universities don't take action, the government will."

-Whitehall Reimagined and Government Reimagined
+"Whitehall Reimagined" and Government Reimagined

 In December 2019, a report looking into civil service reform was published by Policy Exchange.
 The report argued for policy proposals that would make 'the civil service more democratically accountable and better able to deliver on the mandate of the government of the day.'
 The report was widely covered by the media as it was highlighted that Dominic Cummings was 'used as a source by the think tank Policy Exchange for its new briefing paper "Whitehall Reimagined", which recommended that the Prime Minister's office and special advisers should lead fundamental reforms to "unlock the potential" of the civil service.'